tldr-pages/tldr/pages/linux/grub-mkrelpath.md

 # grub-mkrelpath

-> Make a file system path relative to the root of its file system.
+> Make a filesystem path relative to the root of its filesystem.
 > More information: <https://www.gnu.org/software/grub/manual/grub/html_node/Invoking-grub_002dmkrelpath.html>.

-- Set the file system path relative to the root which can be used by other GRUB utilities:
+- Set the filesystem path relative to the root which can be used by other GRUB utilities:

-`grub-mkrelpath {{path/to/relativepath}}`
+`grub-mkrelpath {{path/to/directory}}`

 - Display GRUB version number: